 Cycle time is a lean manufacturing metric using kanban methodology to calculate the amount of time it takes for a specific task or product to be completed.
 Cycle time starts when the item moves into the progress stage and ends when the item is completed and received by the customer.
 It may involve one product in the manufacturing line or several products in one customer order.

-How To Calculate Cycle Time
+How to Calculate Cycle Time

 You can calculate cycle time with the following formula: